-- Level 1 inputs to the valuation methodology are quoted prices (unadjusted) for identical financial instruments in active markets; - Level 2 inputs to the valuation methodology include quoted prices for similar financial instruments in active or inactive markets, and inputs that are observable for the financial instrument, either directly or indirectly, for substantially the full term of the financial instrument.
-Level 2 inputs are in those markets for which there are few transactions, the prices are not current, little public information exists or instances where prices vary substantially over time or among brokered market makers; and - Level 3 inputs to the valuation methodology are unobservable and significant to the fair value measurement.
+- Level 1-inputs to the valuation methodology are quoted prices (unadjusted) for identical financial instruments in active markets; - Level 2-inputs to the valuation methodology include quoted prices for similar financial instruments in active or inactive markets, and inputs that are observable for the financial instrument, either directly or indirectly, for substantially the full term of the financial instrument.
+Level 2 inputs are in those markets for which there are few transactions, the prices are not current, little public information exists or instances where prices vary substantially over time or among brokered market makers; and - Level 3-inputs to the valuation methodology are unobservable and significant to the fair value measurement.
 Unobservable inputs are those inputs that reflect assumptions that market participants would use when pricing the financial instrument and can include the Valuation Team's assumptions based upon the best available information.

 When a determination is made to classify our investments within Level 3 of the valuation hierarchy, such determination is based upon the significance of the unobservable factors to the overall fair value measurement.
 However, Level 3 financial instruments typically include, in addition to the unobservable, or Level 3, inputs, observable inputs (or, components that are actively quoted and can be validated to external sources).
 The level in the fair value hierarchy within which the fair value measurement falls is determined based on the lowest level input that is significant to the fair value measurement.
 As of September 30, 2016 and 2015, all of our investments were valued using Level 3 inputs and during the years ended September 30, 2016 and 2015, there were no transfers in or out of Level 1, 2 and 3.
-The following table presents our investments carried at fair value as of September 30, 2016 and 2015, by caption on our accompanying Consolidated Statements of Assets and Liabilities and by security type, all of which are valued using level 3 inputs:
+The following table presents our investments carried at fair value as of

+September 30, 2016 and 2015, by caption on our accompanying Consolidated Statements of Assets and Liabilities and by security type, all of which are valued using level 3 inputs:

-Reported in Consolidated Statements of Assets and Liabilities Using Significant Unobservable Inputs (Level 3) As of September 30.
-2016 2015 Non-Control/Non-Affiliate Investments Secured first lien debt \$134,067 \$150,426 Secured second lien debt 80,446 100,039 3,012 Unsecured debt Preferred equity 7,051 21,767 Common equity/equivalents 1,825 5,179 Total Non-Control/Non-Affiliate Investments \$226,401 \$277,411 Affiliate Investments \$ 54,620 Secured first lien debt \$ 46,953 Secured second lien debt 13,650 13,860 3,211 Preferred equity 495 3,992 4,721 Common equity/equivalents Total Affiliate Investments \$ 75,473 \$ 66,029 Control Investments \$ 10,034 Secured first lien debt \$ 9,461 Secured second lien debt 6,224 6,404 Preferred equity Common equity/equivalents 3,982 6,586 Total Control Investments \$ 20,240 \$ 22,451 \$322,114 Total Investments, at Fair Value \$365,891
+Total Recurring Fair Value Measurements Reported in Consolidated Statements of Assets and Liabilities Using Significant Unobservable Inputs (Level 3) As of September 30,

+2016 2015

+Non-Control/Non-Affiliate Investments

+Secured first lien debt \$ 134,067 \$ 150,426

+Secured second lien debt 80,446 100,039

+Unsecured debt 3,012

+Preferred equity 7,051 21,767

+Common equity/equivalents 1,825 5,179

+Total Non-Control/Non-Affiliate Investments \$ 226,401 \$ 277,411

+Affiliate Investments

+Secured first lien debt \$ 54,620 \$ 46,953

+Secured second lien debt 13,650 13,860

+Preferred equity 3,211 495

+Common equity/equivalents 3,992 4,721

+Total Affiliate Investments \$ 75,473 \$ 66,029

+Control Investments

+Secured first lien debt \$ 10,034 \$ 9,461

+Secured second lien debt 6,224 6,404

+Preferred equity

+Common equity/equivalents 3,982 6,586

+Total Control Investments \$ 20,240 \$ 22,451

+Total Investments, at Fair Value \$ 322,114 \$ 365,891